 Contrary to what you might expect, this isn't because the Master is equipped with shadow RAM, and there are no clever bank-switching tricks being used here.
 Instead, the Master's slicker ship animation is down to a relatively simple tweak to the original ship-drawing routines at LL9 and SHPPT, a change that requires only a tiny number of extra bytes but really transforms the quality of Elite's graphics.

-You can read more about the standard ship-drawing process in the deep dive on drawing ships, but for this deep dive, let's see how to transform it into the flicker-free version.
+You can read more about the standard ship-drawing process in the deep dive on drawing ships, and the deep dive on backporting the algorithm contains the actual code changes.
+For the purposes of this deep dive, let's look at the differences between the original and flicker-free versions.

 Removing flicker from LL9

-All the code changes for flicker-free ship drawing can be found in the main ship-drawing routines at LL9 (for nearby wireframe ships) and SHPPT (for distant ship dots).
+All the code changes for flicker-free ship drawing can be found in the main ship-drawing routines at LL9 (for nearby wireframe ships) and SHPPT (for distant ship dots), while the actual line-drawing in the new system is done in LLX30.
 Let's look at LL9 first.